Rishabh672003/pyfix-imports/README.md

 ## Installation

-Just run `pip install py-fix-imports`
+Just run `pip install pyfix-imports`

 ## Usage

-Note: The executable is named `fix-imports`, which is different from the project name

-Just running `fix-imports <FILENAME>` will just print the fixed code to the stdout.
+Just running `pyfix-imports <FILENAME>` will just print the fixed code to the stdout.
-If you want to update the file in-place use the -f/--fix option `fix-imports -c <FILENAME>`
+If you want to update the file in-place use the -f/--fix option `pyfix-imports -c <FILENAME>`

 ## Configuration

-The default configuration file should be placed in `$XDG_CONFIG_HOME/fix-imports/config.toml` or you can place your config file anywhere and just provide the path to the command `fix-imports -c <Path>` the structure should be like this
+The default configuration file should be placed in `$XDG_CONFIG_HOME/pyfix-imports/config.toml` or you can place your config file anywhere and just provide the path to the command `fix-imports -c <Path>` the structure should be like this